scotcoin/czarcraft/README.txt

 Compiling:

-The source is not yet included.
-It will be available at https://bitbucket.org/NFDcoin/nfdcoin/src soon.
+The source is included.
+It is also available at https://bitbucket.org/NFDcoin/nfdcoin/src .

 To compile it on linux, just
 run the enclosed compile.sh script.
 This will compile all java classes and package them in an nfd.jar file, replacing the existing one.